Dartington Hall – 1

 - Non smoking hotel

 Stylishly decorated bedrooms are arranged around the magnificent medieval courtyard and effortlessly fuse heritage with comfort.
 All rooms have views onto the beautiful courtyard and gardens.
 The majority of bedrooms benefit from en suite bathrooms, however, a small number of standard double rooms feature a private bathroom across the corridor.
-Kindly note that room service is not available at this hotel.
+Room service is not available.

 Standard Double without En Suite Bathroom